 David Barrie CBE

-David Barrie worked as a deck hand before serving in the Diplomatic Service and the Cabinet Office.
+David Barrie served in the Diplomatic Service and the Cabinet Office.
 He then moved into the arts, first as Director of The Japan Festival 1991 and then Director of the Art Fund.
 He has been a trustee of Butterfly Conservation, the Ruskin Foundation and the Museums, Libraries and Archives Council.
 He chaired Make Justice Work and has advised Chatham House on drug policy reform.
 An experienced sailor, he is the author of ‘Sextant, A Voyage Guided by the Stars and the Men Who Mapped the World’s Oceans’ and ‘Incredible Journeys: Exploring the Wonders of Animal Navigation’.
 He is a Fellow of the Royal Institute of Navigation.